alco/hashids-elixir/README.md

 ## Usage

-Hashids encodes a list of integers into a char list.
+Hashids encodes a list of integers into a string (technically, iodata).
 Some of the encoding parameters can be customized.

 ```elixir